top of page

 Barton Rubenstein

-Barton Rubenstein’s mission is to harness the power of public art to cultivate peace, inspire reflection, and deepen our connection to the natural world.
-He transforms public spaces into places of stillness, beauty, and meaning, creating moments of pause in a world that rarely stops moving.
+Rubenstein’s mission is to harness the power of public art to inspire reflection, cultivate peace, and deepen our connection to the natural world.
+Through sculpture, he transforms plazas, parks, campuses, and civic spaces into places of resonance and meaning—offering moments of stillness and wonder within the momentum of modern life.

 Rubenstein's work is deeply inspired by the natural world, evident in his water, wind kinetic, and vertical sculptures in suspension.
 Each genre allows him to explore and interpret nature's inherent beauty and raw power through his artistic lens.